pocka/storybook-addon-vue-info/README.md

 ### Set descriptions manually

+With vue-docgen-api, the addon automatically shows descriptions and types extracted by docgen ([see example in vue-docgen-api README](https://github.com/vue-styleguidist/vue-styleguidist/tree/dev/packages/vue-docgen-api#example)).
-If you want to explicitly specify desciprion for component props, events or slots, add `description` option for your story component.
+However, if you want to explicitly specify desciprion for component props, events or slots, add `description` option for your story component.

 Assume `<my-awesome-component>` have props `label` and `visible`.